Brooklyn Naval Hospital

-Brooklyn Naval Hospital was a hospital in Brooklyn, New York City, within the Brooklyn Navy Yard.
+Brooklyn Naval Hospital is a closed hospital in Brooklyn, New York City, within the Brooklyn Navy Yard.
 It was one of the oldest naval hospitals in the United States, having operated from 1838 to 1948.
 Two of the structures in the former hospital's site are designated New York City Landmarks.
 The entire hospital complex is listed on the National Register of Historic Places along with the rest of the Navy Yard.

 History

 Establishment and operation

 The first hospital at the Brooklyn Navy Yard was established within the main shipyard.
 However, its facilities were described as inadequate; an 1811 letter described the hospital as being in a pond that flooded during high tide, and without any sterile lining to prevent disease transmission.
 In 1824, the Secretary of the Navy purchased a dedicated 25 or 33 acre tract for a new Brooklyn Naval Hospital.
 This plot was not connected to the rest of the Navy Yard at the time.
 The hospital was established the following year.
 At the time the hospital was constructed, the area was still largely rural, and its buildings secluded from the developed sections of Brooklyn.
 The hospital's main building was not actually completed until 1838, with additional wings added two years later.

 A pharmaceutical laboratory was added to the main property in 1853; the building no longer exists.
 E. R. Squibb, the inventor of the anesthetic ether, was the first person to run the laboratory.
 He worked on improving a distillation method for ether during his tenure at the hospital until he left in 1857.
 Shortly afterward, when the American Civil War broke out, Squibb provided drugs to the Naval Hospital from his laboratory on nearby Furman Street.

 The Brooklyn Naval Hospital was active from the American Civil War through World War II.
 At first, the hospital treated sailors and dock workers, and had a capacity of 125 beds which could hold 150 patients.
 The Brooklyn Naval Hospital became the main hospital in the United States Navy's hospital system in the 1850s.
 The two-story Surgeon's House was completed in 1863.
 It was estimated that during the course of the Civil War, the hospital treated almost a quarter of all Union casualties, and annexes were built so the hospital could treat up to 450 patients at once.
 After the war, the hospital also started treating civilians.
 By the end of the 19th century, the mud flats separating the hospital and the rest of the Brooklyn Navy Yard were filled in and developed.
 Work on a new wing to the original building began in 1895, and was completed in 1900.